-Projected 5-year Operating Position of SWR Fund with No Rate Adjustments difference between continuing with existing solid waste rates and the proposed rate adjustments was dramatic.
-With no rate adjustments, the SWR Fund is projected to go from total reserves of \$8,674,931 at the end of City FY2023/24 with reserves completely exhausted by the end of City FY2026/27 and projected to be negative \$7,988,482 by the end of City FY2027/28 (and this, in turn, would require significant financial support from the City's general fund which is generally not permitted for an Enterprise fund such as the SWR Fund).
+Projected 5-year Operating Position of SWR Fund with No Rate Adjustments

+In addition to the minimum debt service coverage ratio required by the 2016 SWRB, the impact of continuing with existing solid waste rates on the Fund's reserves was also analyzed.
+In summary, the difference between continuing with existing solid waste rates and the proposed rate adjustments was dramatic.
+With no rate adjustments, the SWR Fund is projected to go from total reserves of \$8,674,931 at the end of City FY2023/24 with reserves completely exhausted by the end of City FY2026/27 and projected to be negative \$7,988,482 by the end of City FY2027/28 (and this, in turn, would require significant financial support from the City's general fund which is generally not practiced for an Enterprise fund such as the SWR Fund).
 Please refer to Table 2 in section 5.2.1 of this rate study for more complete data.